-This Spicy Green Bean Stir Fry recipe is one of the easiest and most flavorful side dishes!
+This quick stir fried green beans recipe is one of the easiest and most flavorful side dishes!
 So much flavor with just a few ingredients.
-76 calories and 1 Weight Watchers Freestyle SP

 How do you make a good stir fry recipe?

 - Make it sizzle!
-Stir fries should be cooked at medium-high to high heat, using a wok (affiliate) or heavy skillet.
+Stir fries should be cooked at medium-high to high heat, using a wok or heavy large skillet.